artemv/authenticated-docs/README.md

 containing whitespaces and dir pathes missing 'index' filename.

 ## Usage
+This assumes you have a docs-building project in Git, the built docs are in 'site' directory and now want to deploy it to Heroku.
 * Install Node.JS (v5.1 or higher)
-This assumes you have a docs-building project in Git, the built docs are in 'site' directory and now want to deploy it to Heroku.
-In your projects dir:
+* Change current dir to your project: `cd my-docs-project`
 * Install authenticated-docs and couple additional tools:
 ```
 npm install authenticated-docs gh-pages gulp gulp-debug